CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

   <validation step="19f87603-9f16-4107-b94f-d92593b422ce" />

 ### Review

-In this lab, you have created an Azure Machine Learning workspace resource, and use automated machine learning to train a model and deploy it
+In this lab, you have completed the following tasks:
+- Created an *Azure Machine Learning workspace* resource
+- Utilized automated machine learning to train a model

+Let me know if you'd like any changes!

 ## You have successfully completed this lab.